OpenLiberty/arquillian-liberty-dependencies/README.md

 ## Usage

+**Notice:** There is currently a known issue with false positives test results when using certain versions of Arquillian with TestNG.
+[Here](docs/testng-false-positives.md) is more information about the issue, and a fix.

 ### Maven

 In order to prevent dependency conflicts, you'll need to use the `arquillian-bom` in conjunction with a dependency bundle.
 While the `arquillian-liberty-dependencies` parent POM already contains the `arquillian-bom`, this is used only to build the dependency bundle artifacts and will not be applied to your project when you include them.
 The version of the `arquillian-bom` that you specify will apply to transitive dependencies of your project.